 - Do you even know what digital marketing is?

-Before we jump into the answers to all of those questions, let’s take a look at the sales funnel of the past, how it has changed to include modern marketing practices, and what that means for you, the all-star salesperson.
+Before we jump into the answers to all of those questions, let’s take a look at the sales funnel of the past, how it has changed to include modern marketing practices, and what that means for you, the all-star salesperson or business owner.

 The Sales Funnel of the Past

-Let’s jump back to a simpler time, when the sales funnel had generally three steps: finding a product, liking a product, and buying a product.
+Let’s jump back to a simpler time, when the sales funnel had generally three different stages: finding a product, liking a product, and buying a product.
 And that was it.

 This was the model brick-and-mortar stores used for decades…until 1898, when a man named Elias St. Elmo Lewis helped to map out the first, true customer experience journey.